jutunen/custom-carousel-lite/README.md

 ## Adding and removing items dynamically

-Carousel does not have methods to add / remove items dynamically.
+Carousel does not have specific methods to add / remove items dynamically.

+When carousel is appended to DOM, items can not be added or removed.

 To add / remove items dynamically, do the following:

 1. Remove carousel from DOM
-2. Add / remove items from the carousel
+2. Add / remove items from the carousel by using appendChild / remove
 3. Append carousel back to DOM

 ## Building